fuxingZhang/ProgressBar/README.md

  */

 /**
- * progressBar.render: render the progress bar
+ * render: render the progress bar
  *
  * @param {Number} completed Completed value
  * @param {Number} [total] total number of ticks to complete, Can also be set in the constructor */

 /**
- * progressBar.console: interrupt the progress bar and write a message above it
+ * console: interrupt the progress bar and write a message above it
  *
  * @param {string | number} message The message to write */

 /**
- * progressBar.end: end a progress bar.
+ * end: end a progress bar.
  *
  * @api public
  */